-Policy GLPC S14B - Major developments in strategic locations.
+Policy GLPC S14C - Major developments in strategic locations.

-Subject to viability and deliverability considerations as set out in paragraph 173 of the Framework, new developments of 10 or more dwellings or commercial development of 1000 or more square metres, should include proposals to provide art in the design of that development that are provided on-site or are provided in strategic points such as open spaces or highway roundabouts.
+New developments should include proposals to provide art in the design of that development that are provided on-site or are provided in strategic points such as open spaces or highway roundabouts.